Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Correlation/README.md

 _See a detailed list of all the flags in gmx_MMPBSA command line [here][1]_

 ## Command-line
-That being said, once you are in the folder containing all files, use `bash` to loop over the folder and run the calculation in each one of them:
+That being said, once you are in the folder containing all files, use `bash` to loop over the folders and run the calculation in each one of them:

 ``` bash